openmobilityfoundation/curb-data-specification/curbs/README.md

 of interest that includes one or more [Curb Zones](#curb-zone).
 Important notes about Curb Areas:

   - Curb Areas MAY overlap with other Curb Areas
+  - Multiple Curb Areas MAY include the same Curb Zones
   - Curb Areas are not meant to be city-wide, and instead should be an area of interest around one or more Curb Zones that is no bigger than a neighborhood.
   - Unlike Zones, Areas may be updated as needed, with a new `curb_area_id` being optionally assigned by the city